-The great walled city of Angkor Thom (literally means Great City), which lies 4.5 miles (7 kilometers) north of Siem Reap, has a massive coverage of three square kilometers, highlighted with numerous monuments and wall-carvings that give definition to the city.
+The great walled city of Angkor Thom (literally means Great City), which lies 4.5 miles (7 kilometers) north of Siem Reap, has a massive coverage of three square kilometers, highlighted with numerous monuments and wall-carvings that define the city.
 Angkor Thom is considered as one of the most important archeological sites in Southeast Asia.
-Being Khmer empire’s last and most enduring capital city, Angkor Thom has a remarkable history to be proud of, most of which are intricately carved all over the temple.
-Most of Angkor Thom’s ruins display bas-relief that shows the gods, goddesses and other mythological characters of the ancient Hinduism.
-There are also carved dragon-like creatures, as well as actual animals such as elephants, snakes and monkeys.
+Being the Khmer empire’s last and most enduring capital city, Angkor Thom has a remarkable history to be proud of, most of which are intricately carved all over the temple.
+Most of Angkor Thom’s ruins display bas-relief that shows the gods, goddesses, and other mythological characters of ancient Hinduism.
+There are also carved dragon-like creatures, as well as actual animals such as elephants, snakes, and monkeys.

-The Bayon Temple is composed of an upper terrace and two galleried enclosures where a full-length of about 1.2 km. of almost 11,000 carved figures of historical and legendary events of the Khmer empire is displayed.
+The Bayon Temple is composed of an upper terrace and two galleried enclosures where a full-length of about 1.2 km. of almost 11,000 carved figures of historical and legendary events of the Khmer empire are displayed.
 There are four notable faces seen in the Bayon Temple’s towers which symbolize the omnipresence of the king.
-The famous “Smile of Angkor” is clearly reflected in the massive stone faces of Baylon Temple: thick forehead, downcast eyes, wide nostrils and thick, curled-up lips.
-There are five gates surrounding the gallery of Baylon Temple, decorated by the Bodhisattva Avalokiteshvara’s head carving.
+The famous “Smile of Angkor” is reflected in the massive stone faces of Baylon Temple: thick forehead, downcast eyes, wide nostrils, and thick, curled-up lips.
+Five gates are surrounding the gallery of Baylon Temple, decorated by the Bodhisattva Avalokiteshvara’s head carving.
 The surrounding walls, on the other hand, served as the capital city’s protector and shield.
 Because the Baylon Temple boasts of countless scriptures that own historical relevance, UNESCO has established a protection program to safeguard this iconic site and its symbolic surroundings.